Route 66 passports for documenting stops at attractions along the Mother Road

 Route 66 Passport

-The new improved, 76-page 2022 edition of Mother Road Route 66 Passport is now available to Route 66 travelers and enthusiasts.
+The new Sixth Edition 2025/2026 84-page edition of the Mother Road Route 66 Passport is now available to Route 66 travelers and enthusiasts.

 The Oklahoma Route 66 Passport from the Oklahoma Tourism & Recreation Department helps Route 66 travelers find new destinations to explore and document their progress along the way.